Neixoss/DiscordAvatarTracker/README.md

 # DiscordAvatarTracker
 A Discord bot that tracks avatar changes and sends a message when the user changes their avatar.

-This bot is a personal project I did to learn discord.py.
+This bot is a personal project I did to learn discord.py and how to use git/github.
 The main goal was to build a bot that monitors changes to my avatar and stores the updated avatar in a channel.
 This way, if I lose the original image or want to revert to a previous one, I can easily retrieve it.
 ## Key Features: